Prayut Chan-o-cha: Protests

-However, later in November 2020, the government resumed its use of the lèse majesté law, filing charges against protesters and activists.
-Sulak Sivaraksa, a well-known Thai royalist scholar, decried Prayut's using the lèse-majesté law and called for Prayut's removal from office.
-The leading figures of the monarchy reform protests were all detained and awaited trial in 2021, in a series of detainments and releases, some were imprisoned accumulatively for more than 200 days.

-Further protests and crackdowns

 On 28 February 2021, as the movement was trying to rebuild momentum since the jailing of core protesters, the Free Youth group held an event at 1st Infantry Regiment, where Prayut's residence and the headquarter of the King's Close Bodyguard are located.
 The skirmishes between both sides began in the evening, shortly before a decision to disperse.
 Some hardline protesters held their ground and threw objects at the police.
 The police retaliated by employing water cannons, tear gas, and rubber bullets.
 According to Bangkok's emergency medical service, 10 protesters and 22 police officers were injured.
 On 7 August 2021, the Free Youth group planned a march to Prayut's house again.
 Thai riot police closed the Din Daeng area to prevent protesters from going near Prayut's house.
 The police fired tear gas at them.
 Around 6pm, a police truck was burned near the Victory Monument.